-The restoration and risk reduction projects evaluated for the master plan are either those that have been proposed through existing plans and programs such as CWPPRA or those that were submitted directly to CPRA as part of the 2017 Coastal Master Plan project development process.
-We realize that there are potentially other innovative project concepts that have not yet been considered and understand that identifying these concepts is an important next step in the process.
 To date, the way we think about projects and solutions has been contingent upon our understanding of past and present conditions.
 Each new study on global sea level rise projections seems to report a more dire future than the previous study.
 We acknowledge we need to adapt the ways we frame our thinking on projects and their attributes to address what are anticipated to be drastically changing future conditions.
-We will continue to identify innovative project concepts that have not yet been considered.
-In analyzing past trends of land loss, subsidence, and sea level rise and looking at future predictions, we must look at bigger and bolder projects to effect meaningful change on our coast.
+We will continue work with our partners to identify innovative project concepts that have not yet been considered.
+In analyzing past trends of land loss, subsidence, and sea level rise, and in looking at future predictions, we must look at bigger and bolder projects to effect meaningful change on our coast.
 We must use all available tools to improve the sustainability of our coast while maximizing the use of our major river sediment resources.